Balto (film): Live-action segments

 Screenwriter Frank Deese, who was already writing a script draft for Small Soldiers (1998) that Amblin later rejected, was hired by Radford to script the live-action prologue and epilogue segments in 1994, though he received no credit in the finished film.
 The two segments were filmed on-location in Central Park later that year, over a period of one to two days.
 Closing down the area for filming proved to be a challenge, due to uncooperative locals.
 However, Wells greatly enjoyed working with Miriam Margolyes, and was impressed with how well she worked with Lola Bates-Campbell, who played Rosy's granddaughter.

 Music

 The film score was composed by James Horner, who had previously scored An American Tail: Fievel Goes West (1991) and We're Back!
 A Dinosaur's Story (1993).
 According to Wells, because Horner worked in California, and Amblimation was based in London, he "preferred to present his score as the orchestral finished product, and make alterations based on notes from that finished product".
 Horner also collaborated with songwriting duo Barry Mann and Cynthia Weil to write an original song, "Reach for the Light", sung by Steve Winwood, which plays over the film's end credits.
 It was initially reported that the end credits would feature a song co-written by Neil Diamond and Carole Bayer-Sager, but this song never materialized.

-Historical differences

-The film has many historical inaccuracies: